Current

 Fall 2021 - present

-Noah received his B.S. in chemistry from the University of Houston in 2021.
-As an undergraduate, he worked under the tutelage of Dr. Loi Do where he researched iridium catalyzed reductive amination.
-Noah arrived at Texas A&M and joined the Ozerov group in the Fall of 2021.
-Noah is currently researching PBP-supported Rh complexes for their catalytic utility in the ortho-selective hydroheteroarylation of olefins with azines and designing novel aryloxide-supported early transition-metal catalysts to hydrogenate arenes as a potential application for the synthesis of chiral phosphines.
+Noah received his B.S. in chemistry from the University of Houston in Spring 2021.
+While at UH, he worked under the tutelage of Dr. Loi Do, researching reductive amination catalyzed by half-sandwich iridium complexes.
+Noah arrived at Texas A&M and joined the Ozerov group during Fall 2021.
+He is currently researching the ortho-selective C–H functionalization of azines catalyzed by PBP pincer complexes of rhodium, and developing novel early transition metal arene hydrogenation catalysts for application in chiral phosphine synthesis.

 Jovanny Contreras